-Late Claire Wineland worked closely with lead actors Haley and Cole on perfecting the roles of cystic fibrosis patients.
-Claire died in September 2018 after experiencing a stroke right after a successful lungs transplant.
+Claire Wineland worked closely with the leads to perfect the roles of cystic fibrosis patients.
+Claire died of a stroke in September 2018, right after a successful lung transplant.
 See more »

 I feel compelled to write this review for all of those guys who get dragged along to see some cheezy romance flick by the wife or girlfriend and can barely make it through without trying to duck into the adjacent theater for something action oriented.